C3Po: Cross-View Cross-Modality Correspondence by Pointmap Prediction

 \subsection{Qualitative Results with Confidence Scores}

 We have shown several qualitative results in Figure \ref{fig:evaluation-qualitative1}, and in this section, we share additional insights by analyzing the confidence scores of our model's correspondence predictions.
 For reference, the DUSt3R representation produces a pointmap and confidence score as output for each pixel, and we discuss in Section \ref{subsec:evalaution-ours} how we turn pointmaps to correspondences.
 We find that correct correspondence predictions by C3Po are generally accompanied by high confidence scores (Figure \ref{fig:high-conf}), while incorrect predictions have low confidence scores (Figure \ref{fig:low-conf}).
-The photos from lower confidence results usually exhibit ambiguity, like the cases identified in Section \ref{fig:open_challenges}, while it is more obvious to identify the camera pose of photos from the higher confidence results.
+Photos from lower confidence results usually exhibit ambiguity, as in the cases identified in Section \ref{fig:open_challenges}, whereas the camera pose is more easily identifiable in higher confidence results.
 This is further corroborated by the PR curves in Figure \ref{fig:evaluation-qualitative1}-right, which show that C3Po significantly outperforms state-of-the-art models because more confident correspondence predictions are more likely to be correct.